clausehound/clausehound-blog/content/blog/events-business-transitions-forum/index.md

 author: rajah@cobaltcounsel.com
 tags: ["Commercial Activities","Events","Rajah"]
 date: 2016-05-25 15:18:27
-description: "Clausehound is attending the Business Transitions Forum in a week on June 7 and 8, 2016.
+description: "Clausehound is attending the Business Transitions Forum in a week on June 7 and 8, 2016."

-'The BUSINESS TRANSITIONS FORUM (BTF) is a multi-city conferenc..."
 ---

 **Clausehound is attending the Business Transitions Forum in a week on June 7 and 8, 2016.**